School profile Verified 2 June 2026

 How do I apply to Aylesbury Grammar School?

 1. Read the AGS policy and Buckinghamshire transfer-test guidance: Check the school policy and the Buckinghamshire transfer-test guidance before you register.
-2. Register for the Secondary Transfer Test: Buckinghamshire Council opens registration on 1 May 2026 and closes it at 3pm on 2 June 2026.
+2. Register for the Secondary Transfer Test: Buckinghamshire Council opens registration at 10am on 1 May 2026 and closes it at 3pm on 2 June 2026.
 3. Prepare for the practice test and transfer test: Practice test invitations are sent by 7 August 2026, the practice test is on 8 September 2026, and the main transfer test is on 10 September 2026.
-4. Use the result before the CAF deadline: Buckinghamshire releases results on 9 October 2026 so families can rank schools by the 31 October 2026 CAF deadline.
+4. Use the result before the CAF deadline: Buckinghamshire releases results after 4pm on 9 October 2026 so families can rank schools by the 31 October 2026 CAF deadline.
 5. Check any supporting-evidence requirements: Evidence is needed for pupil premium, staff, and exceptional medical or social criteria.

 When are the key dates for Aylesbury Grammar School?